nectostr/githubchecker/README.md

 - get_authors_repos

 ### Collect commits authors
-Functions that responsible for getting list of commits in all brances in target repo and parse and collect authers names
+Functions that responsible for getting list of commits in all branches in target repo and parse and collect authors names
 Functions:
 - get_authors_branch
 - get_authors_repo
 - get_authors_repos

 ## P.S.
-I am genially sorry for not creating logger, but I am way to lazy for that
+I am genially sorry for not creating logger, but I am way too lazy for that